-- Dried fruit should never be given, as it can cause diarrhea and constipation in some species, such as dwarf hamsters.
+- Never give your hamster dried fruit, as it can cause diarrhea and constipation in some species, such as dwarf hamsters.

 - Starchy foods like pasta or rice can also cause problems because they're high in carbohydrates but low in fiber.

-- Nuts provide some protein for your hamster but also contain fat, so they should be given sparingly.
-Good choices include sweet almonds (but not bitter almonds), cashews. and peanuts.
+- Nuts provide some protein for your hamster but also contain fat, so give those sparingly.
+Good choices include sweet almonds (but not bitter almonds), cashews, and peanuts.